scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Despite the importance of UA and SA, recent literature reviews show that they are uncommon - in 2014 only 1.3% of all published papers :cite:`ferretti2016trends` using modeling performed any SA.
 And even when performed, best practices are usually lacking - amongst papers which specifically claimed to perform sensitivity analysis, a 2019 review found only 21% performed global (as opposed to local or zero) UA, and 41% performed global SA :cite:`saltelli2019so`.

 Typically UA and SA are done using Monte Carlo simulations, for reasons explored in the following section.
-There are Monte Carlo frameworks available, however existing options are domain-specific, focused on narrow sub-problems (i.e. integration), tailored towards training neural nets, or require a deep statistical background to use.
-See :cite:`OLIVIER2020101204`, :cite:`razavi2021future`, and :cite:`DOUGLASSMITH2020104588` for an overview of the currently available Python tools for performing UA and SA respectively.
-For the domain expert who is not a statistician and wants to perform UA and SA on their existing models, there are no good options. *monaco* was written to address this gap.
+There are Monte Carlo frameworks available, however existing options are largely domain-specific, focused on narrow sub-problems (i.e. integration), tailored towards training neural nets, or require a deep statistical background to use.
+See :cite:`OLIVIER2020101204`, :cite:`razavi2021future`, and :cite:`DOUGLASSMITH2020104588` for an overview of the currently available Python tools for performing UA and SA.
+For the domain expert who wants to perform UA and SA on their existing models, there is not an easy tool to do both in a single shot. *monaco* was written to address this gap.

 .. figure:: monaco_logo.png
    :align: center